OmarReda/Problem-Solving/README.md

 One might argue that these processes/steps take too long and are unnecessary.
 I would agree with you if I've:

-a) Come across the problem before, or
+* Come across the problem before, or
-b) That the problem seems rudimentary.
+* That the problem seems rudimentary.

 However, the goal is to instill these problem-solving strategies into you so that when you do face a harder problem, you will have the tools necessary to dissect and disarm your predicament!
 The reason the problems in this repo are going to be on the easier side is so that you focus on the problem solving strategies rather than the problem themselves.